ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {PANEL: Manipulating Field Indexing Behavior}

-By default, each indexed field is analyzed using the '`LowerCaseKeywordAnalyzer`' which indexes a field as a single, lowercased term.
+By default, each indexed field is analyzed using the `LowerCaseKeywordAnalyzer` which indexes a field as a single, lowercased term.

 This behavior can be changed by setting the `FieldIndexing` option for a particular field.
 The possible values are: